Table of Contents Hide

-2. Benzodiazepines: Benzodiazepines are frequently used as an add on treatment for short-term management of anxiety disorders since are highly effective in promoting relaxation and reducing muscular tension and other physical symptoms of anxiety.
+2. Benzodiazepines: Benzodiazepines are frequently used as an add-on treatment for the short-term management of anxiety disorders since are highly effective in promoting relaxation and reducing muscular tension and other physical symptoms of anxiety.
 However, they are not recommended as a treatment for PTSD.

 3. Tricyclic Antidepressants: Many physicians favor tricyclic antidepressants as they help to overcome the symptoms of depression and anxiety.
 These medications also help improve sleep problems and concentration.
 Some of them are:

-4. Other medications: Other less directly effective but yet potentially helpful medications for managing PTSD include:
+4. Other medications: Other less directly effective yet potentially helpful medications for managing PTSD include:

 Perhaps, the medications won’t get rid of PTSD symptoms but can make them less intense and more manageable.
-Indeed they can also help to attain a positive outlook towards life.
+Indeed they can also help to attain a positive outlook toward life.

 A Blood Test For PTSD?

 Surprised!
 But yes, breakthrough research has demonstrated that a group of genetic markers can form the basis for more accurate diagnoses of a blood test for PTSD.
 By analyzing the biomarker gene expression signatures the researchers have identified certain genes that can help to recognize more symptoms of PTSD and improve the treatment accuracy.